Why photomasks exist — and what they cost

 A digital micromirror device is a chip carrying millions of aluminium micromirrors, each a few microns across, each electrostatically tilted to either reflect UV light into the projection path (“on”) or dump it into an absorber (“off”).
 Loaded with a frame of the design, the array becomes a photomask that can change completely every few milliseconds — 1920 × 1080 mirrors on typical engines, 3K on high-end ones.

 The projection optics demagnify the mirror image onto the substrate, so one frame exposes one writefield.
 With a high-power UV LED behind the DMD, a single flash can clear most resists — on the NANYTE BEAM, a writefield exposes in under 0.1 s, depending on the resist’s dose requirements.
-The motion stage steps between fields; stitching calibration and edge blending keep features that cross field boundaries seamless across a full wafer.
+The motion stage steps between fields, and features that cross field boundaries print seamlessly across a full wafer.

 Why wavelength matters